How to Set Up Salesforce Outlook Integration: The Complete 2026 Guide

 Created On:

-But "set it up" is easier said than done.
-The integration has changed significantly.
-The old Salesforce for Outlook plugin is retired.
-Exchange Online now requires an Admin Consent Flow that many IT teams miss.
-And choosing between Einstein Activity Capture and Salesforce Inbox is a decision that affects every user in your org.
+The catch is that "just turn it on" hides three traps.
+The old Salesforce for Outlook plugin is gone.
+Exchange Online now needs an Admin Consent Flow that many IT teams miss.
+And the choice between Einstein Activity Capture and Salesforce Inbox shapes every rep's daily workflow.

 What Is Salesforce Outlook Integration?

-Salesforce Outlook Integration is a native connection between Salesforce and Microsoft Outlook that lets users view, log, and sync Salesforce records — including contacts, leads, opportunities, and tasks — directly from their Outlook inbox or calendar, without switching applications.
+Salesforce Outlook Integration is a native link between Salesforce and Microsoft Outlook.
+It lets users see and update Salesforce records - contacts, leads, opportunities, and tasks - right inside their Outlook inbox or calendar, with no app-switching.

-It works through a Salesforce add-in installed in Outlook (desktop or web).
-When a rep opens an email, the Salesforce panel appears alongside it, showing the related contact, account, or opportunity — and letting them log the email, create a task, or update a record in one click.
+It runs through a Salesforce Outlook add-in installed in Outlook on desktop or web.
+Open an email, and a Salesforce panel appears beside it.
+The panel shows the matching contact, account, or opportunity, and lets the rep log the email, create a task, or edit a record in one click.

-Salesforce for Outlook vs. Einstein Activity Capture vs. Salesforce Inbox: Which Should You Use?
+Salesforce for Outlook vs. Einstein Activity Capture vs. Salesforce Inbox

-Before you touch a single setting, you need to know which integration method you're actually configuring.
+Before you touch a setting, know which method you're actually configuring.
 This is where most orgs go wrong.

 Salesforce for Outlook - Retired in 2024